-As discussed in Note 2 and Note 13 to the financial statements, the District has adopted the provisions of Government Accounting Standards Board (GASB) Statement No. 87, Leases, for the year ending June 30, 2022.
+As discussed in Note 2 and Note 13 to the financial statements, the District has adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements, for the year ending June 30, 2023.
+As a result of implementing the standard, there was no effect on the business-type activates beginning net position as of July 1, 2022.
 Our opinions are not modified with respect to this matter.